-When you’re tackling the naming process, you may be overwhelmed by the amount of advice out there.
+When you’re tackling the naming process, you may be overwhelmed by the amount of advice that’s out there.
+Everyone has their idea about what a business or brand name should accomplish.
 You’ll find articles providing you with more tips and tricks than you know what to do with, and they may conflict with each other.
 It’s easy to see why people are overwhelmed when trying to create a great name for their company.

 Creating a name based on the CARE principles may contribute to your company’s success in the future.
 Choosing a powerful, memorable name that resonates with your target audience and elicits emotions will put you at a distinct advantage compared to your competitors.

 Unfortunately, many companies don’t follow the CARE framework when naming their businesses.
 In our analysis of thousands of names, we found that unsuccessful names fit into one of four categories.

 Avoid these DONTs:

 Is your name hard to spell or pronounce?A brand name that is hard to pronounce likely won’t be at the top of consumers’ minds when it comes time for the referral.

 You want your customers to be able to remember your name in the moment to refer it to their family and friends.

 Names that are difficult to spell can cause long-term digital marketing problems.

 When someone hears your name, they should be able to spell it, passing the crowded bar test.
 This will make it easier for people to share your business with others.

 Can your name only be understood by a few people?
 Don’t go for an obscure name that only a handful of your target audience will be able to recall quickly.